Lutzar01/ShoppingDemo/README.md

 Use the ApiResponses in the controller classes via Postman to GET, POST, PUT, DELETE.

-You will need to have a SQL schema running and connected via the applications.properties and update the information accordingly to add any new products, images, or categories to the database.
+You will need to have a SQL schema running and connected via the applications.properties and update the information accordingly to modify any new data to the database.

+Open the EER Diagram in MySQL to view